open-telemetry/opentelemetry-dotnet-instrumentation/docs/releasing.md

 1. Check the status of [the `release-publish` GitHub workflow](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/actions/workflows/release-publish.yml).

+1. If the `release-publish` GitHub workflow succeeds, publish the NuGet packages:
+    1. Unzip `opentelemetry-dotnet-instrumentation-nuget-packages.zip` to a local
+    folder.
+    1. Obtain the API key from nuget.org
+    1. Run the following command to publish the packages:

+       ```bash
+       dotnet nuget push <package-paths> --source https://api.nuget.org/v3/index.json --api-key <api-key>
+       ```

+    1. Delete the API key from nuget.org

 1. For a non-RC and non-beta release, update the version in:

    - [`examples/demo/Dockerfile`](../examples/demo/Dockerfile)